CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 6 - Horizontal Coordinates.md

 ```math
 h = -71\degree\:1'\:54.87''
 ```
-From here we just need to find the mean time from the hour angle, so we follow Example $23$.
+From here we just need to find the mean time from the hour angle, so we follow example $23$.
 ```math
 \displaylines{
 h_L = \Theta_L - \alpha\\